 Then there are people who stock their cupboards with sugar packets, napkins, toothpicks, etc by stuffing their pockets or pocketbooks with these items off of restaurant tables and bar-tops.

 There is nothing wrong with not giving a crap about the image others may have of you based on your vehicle.

 I can say this, because I don’t put a high importance on mine.

 In fact, I hate the idea of cars as status symbols.

 Most items aren’t even all that useful, such as a sunroof, spoiler, chrome rims, or other aesthetic accents.

 They are mostly just for show, adding very little (if any) performance value.

 Trust me, I know from my own experiences in my 20’s!

 Frugal Car Purchase & Maintenance

-Buying used it a good way to keep your initial out-of-pocket expenses to a minimum as is buying new but without all of the high-end factory-loaded options.
+Buying used it a good way to keep your initial out-of-pocket expenses to a minimum.

 Driving your car for as long as you can until the repairs no longer justify the costs is also an option, although to me that borders on being cheap due the hassles presented by doing so.